benli-bl17/dating-website/README.md

 This project developed by Angular2.
 Make sure you have installed node.js.</br>
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.2.

+#Interesting function
+After login, you can go to chatroom page to have a online realtime chat with our other users

 # Developers

 Cheng Zhu 13000359</br>
 Yilun Chen 12781961</br>
 Bin Li 12520817</br>

+## How to run the application
 ## Database
+Run `cd server` in terminal.
 Run `node server.js` for a express server.
+Run `websocketServer.js` for a websocket server.
 This project uses mongodb to set up the database and uses mongoose help manage the data.

 ## Development server